Fully Automated 2D and 3D Convolutional Neural Networks Pipeline for Video Segmentation and Myocardial Infarction Detection in Echocardiography: Related Work

-In \cite{serum}, both electrocardiogram and serum analysis were used to detect AMI in patients who were suspected of having MI within one hour of their arrival to the care unit.
-The electrical activity of the heart produced by the 12-lead electrocardiogram was analyzed.
-Moreover, several chemical substances such as creatine kinase and myoglobin were measured.
-These parameters were combined to perform a logistic regression analysis that led to the detection of MI by 64\% of accuracy, and 11\% of false-positive rate.
+In \cite{serum}, both electrocardiogram and serum analysis were used to detect acute MI in 82 patients who were suspected of having MI within one hour of their arrival to the care unit.
+The electrical activity of the heart produced by the 12-lead electrocardiogram was recorded and a 10 ml blood sample was obtained within the first hour of their admission to the care unit, and all the data was analyzed by two observers.
+Moreover, several chemical substances such as creatine kinase and myoglobin were measured, which takes 10 minutes to perform.
+These parameters were combined to perform a logistic regression analysis that led to the detection of MI by 64\% of accuracy.
+The model mandatorily needs a chemical examination that is source-intensive in order to make an assessment that is only 64\% accurate, which may not be sufficient for reliable MI detection.